emptymonkey/shelljack/README.md

 # Similar Works #

 I wrote _shelljack_ for my own education and as a proof-of-concept.
-After I had already worked out the difficult bits, I came across several other codebases that used a similar strategy, though generally for a different outcome.
+After I had already worked out the difficult bits, I came across several other codebases that used similar strategies, though for different outcomes.

-* [retty](http://pasky.or.cz/dev/retty/): retty is a tiny tool that lets you attach processes running on other terminals.
+* [retty](http://pasky.or.cz/dev/retty/) is a tiny tool that lets you attach processes running on other terminals.
-* [neercs](http://caca.zoy.org/wiki/neercs): neercs allows you to detach a session from a terminal.
+* [neercs](http://caca.zoy.org/wiki/neercs) allows you to detach a session from a terminal.
-* [injcode](https://github.com/ThomasHabets/injcode): injcode injects code into a running process.
+* [injcode](https://github.com/ThomasHabets/injcode) injects code into a running process.
-* [reptyr](http://blog.nelhage.com/2011/02/changing-ctty/): reptyr takes a process that is currently running in one terminal, and transplants it to a new terminal.
+* [reptyr](http://blog.nelhage.com/2011/02/changing-ctty/) takes a process that is currently running in one terminal, and transplants it to a new terminal.

 As you can see, my idea was hardly original, though I found it odd that nobody was using this technique for terminal sniffing.
 Some of those code bases are quite well done.
-If you are interested in learning more about this technique, I would suggest studying them.
+If you're interested in learning more about this technique, I would suggest studying them.